mrkhorasani/AZ-900/README.md

 ## Resource Group
 **Definition:** A resource group is a logical container for Azure resources, which include virtual machines, databases, storage accounts, and more.
 **Purpose:** It allows for the management and organization of resources in a structured way.
 You can deploy, update, and delete all the resources in a resource group together.
 **Management Scope:** Resources in a resource group share the same lifecycle.
-You can apply management and access control policies, such as role-based access control (RBAC), to the resource group.<b>
+You can apply management and access control policies, such as role-based access control (RBAC), to the resource group.<br>
-### Key Features of Resource Groups
+### Key Features of Resource Groups<br>
-**1. Organizational Unit:**<b>
+**1. Organizational Unit:**<br>
-It helps organize resources logically, making managing and maintaining them easier.<b>
+It helps organize resources logically, making managing and maintaining them easier.<br>
-** 2. Lifecycle Management:**<b>
+** 2. Lifecycle Management:**<br>
 Resources in the same resource group can be managed, deployed, and deleted together.
-This makes resource groups an efficient way to handle the lifecycle of multiple resources.<b>
+This makes resource groups an efficient way to handle the lifecycle of multiple resources.<br>
-** 3. Access Control:**<b>
+** 3. Access Control:**<br>
 You can apply access control policies to the entire resource group.
-This means you can grant permissions to users or groups at the resource group level, which then applies to all resources within the group.<b>
+This means you can grant permissions to users or groups at the resource group level, which then applies to all resources within the group.<br>
-** 4. Dependency Management:**<b>
+** 4. Dependency Management:**<br>
 Helps in managing dependencies between resources during deployment.
 For example, you can ensure a database is created before the web application that depends on it.<b>
-** 5. Monitoring and Billing:**<b>
+** 5. Monitoring and Billing:**<br>
-You can view and manage costs and monitor the health and performance of resources within a resource group collectively.<b>
+You can view and manage costs and monitor the health and performance of resources within a resource group collectively.<br>
-**Best Practices for Using Resource Groups**<b>
+**Best Practices for Using Resource Groups**<br>
-   1. Logical Grouping:<b>
+   1. Logical Grouping:<br>
 Group resources that share the same lifecycle, such as all resources related to a particular application or environment (e.g., development, testing, production).<b>
-   2. Naming Conventions:<b>
+   2. Naming Conventions:<br>
-Use clear and consistent names for resource groups to make them easy to identify and manage.<b>
+Use clear and consistent names for resource groups to make them easy to identify and manage.<br>
-   3. Tagging:<b>
+   3. Tagging:<br>
-Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.<b>
+Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.<br>
-   4. Access Control:<b>
+   4. Access Control:<br>
-Implement proper access control policies to secure resources and ensure only authorized users can manage them.<b>
+Implement proper access control policies to secure resources and ensure only authorized users can manage them.<br>
 By organizing resources into resource groups, Azure users can manage their cloud resources more effectively, ensuring that related resources are managed as a cohesive unit.
 This organizational structure simplifies management tasks and enhances the overall efficiency of resource management in Azure.